SCHOOL POLICIES AND INFORMATION

-TOPICS (please click on topic for more info):
+TOPICS (please click on topics listed below for more info OR

 Regular attendance is important to your child's success in school.
 If your child must be absent, please send a note stating the reason for the absence.
 In case of illness, please be specific.
 If your child has been absent three days, please call the school to let us know the child's condition.
 If the illness is five or more days, the child must be readmitted through the office.
 We need a doctor's note for injuries with stitches, surgery, hospitalization, casts, splints, major head injuries, or any long, serious illness.
 Students with casts will not be allowed on the playground during recess, lunch or physical education times.

 If it is necessary for your child to take medication during school hours, please contact our school office for the correct procedure and to get the necessary forms which must be completed.
 The parent or authorized adult must deliver the medication in the prescription bottle.
 Children may not bring medication of any kind to school.